ch-ho00/FCOS_obb/README.md

 # FCOS_obb
 Oriented Bounding box detector modifying FCOS.
 This work is built on top of MMDetection.

-To run the codes refer to the instruction of (MMDetection instruction)[https://github.com/open-mmlab/mmdetection].
+To run the codes refer to the instruction of [MMDetection instruction](https://github.com/open-mmlab/mmdetection).

 My library version and configurations were: